What Is a Software Stack? A Plain-English Guide

 SQL (relational) — Data in structured tables with defined relationships.
 Best for data integrity and complex queries.

-• MySQL — Widely used, especially with PHP applications.
+- MySQL — Widely used, especially with PHP/WordPress.
+Simpler than PostgreSQL but less feature-rich.

-• SQLite — Embedded database, no server needed.
-Great for small apps and prototyping.
+- SQLite — Embedded database, no server needed.
+Great for small apps, prototyping, and mobile applications.
+Turso and LiteFS are making it viable for production at scale.

 NoSQL — Flexible data structures.
 Better for unstructured data, horizontal scaling, or specific access patterns.

-• Redis — In-memory key-value store.
-Used for caching, sessions, real-time features.
+- Redis — In-memory key-value store.
+Used for caching, sessions, real-time features, and pub/sub messaging.
+Typically runs alongside a primary database, not as a replacement.

-• DynamoDB — AWS-managed NoSQL.
+- DynamoDB — AWS-managed NoSQL.
 Scales automatically, pay-per-request pricing.
+Lock-in to AWS is the trade-off.

 4. Infrastructure